MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-configure-docker.md

 - [Run the SQL Server 2017 container image with Docker](quickstart-install-connect-docker.md)

-This configuration topic provides additional usage scenarios in the sections below.
+This configuration article provides additional usage scenarios in the following sections.

 ## <a id="production"></a> Run production container images